-Cost of Professional Services.
-Cost of professional services primarily includes personnel-related costs, such as salaries, bonuses and benefits, and stock-based compensation for employees associated with our professional services, costs of third-party contractors, and allocated overhead.
-We expect our cost of professional services to increase as our professional services revenue increases.
+Cost of Professional Services and other.
+Cost of professional services and other revenue primarily includes personnel-related costs, such as salaries, bonuses and benefits, and stock-based compensation for employees associated with our professional services and other, costs of third-party contractors, and allocated overhead.
+We expect our cost of professional services and other revenue to increase as our professional services and other revenue increases.